 The audit process (i.e. the preparation activity that happens during audit season) is a mandatory statutory requirement imposed under Philippine law and monitored by the two key regulating agencies for finance and tax compliance of businesses in the Philippines – the BIR and the SEC.

 The statutory audit is actually quite a standard method of regulation adopted and implemented by many countries and governments around the world.
-It allows governments to monitor a) if companies are practising robust financial management during each financial year and b) if companies are following the local compliance and reporting requirements of the particular country or jurisdiction in which the company is registered.
+It allows governments to monitor a) if companies are practicing robust financial management during each financial year and b) if companies are following the local compliance and reporting requirements of the particular country or jurisdiction in which the company is registered.

 Imposing a requirement on companies to submit specific reports regarding their financial activities each year helps governments to ensure a greater level of corporate governance throughout the country and also, helps to ensure a higher level of tax compliance from businesses.